ulalume/megatoy/docs/BUILD_LINUX.md

 ### Audio Issues

 - **No sound output**

   SDL3 plays audio through the OS default output.
-Make sure other applications can play audio, then run Megatoy with `SDL_AUDIO_DEVICE_APPNAME=megatoy ./build-release/megatoy` to force a fresh SDL device selection.
+Make sure other applications can play audio, then run megatoy with `SDL_AUDIO_DEVICE_APPNAME=megatoy ./build-release/megatoy` to force a fresh SDL device selection.
 You can also choose a specific backend via `SDL_AUDIODRIVER=pulseaudio` (or `alsa`, `pipewire`, etc.).